Frequently Asked Questions

 Q: When do I need to pay for my program?

 Payment schedules depend on the program you are admitted to.
-Once you are accepted to the program you applied to, payment is required either in full or through a payment schedule.
-Please check your program page.
-A 10 percent deposit secures your place to the program.
+Once you are accepted to the program, payment is required either in full or through a payment schedule.
+Please check your program page for additional information.
+A 10 percent deposit secures your place to the program and should be received no later than the deposit deadline.

 Q: Is there a payment plan for tuition expenses?

 On a case-by-case basis, we may consider payment in installments.
-You will need to submit a written request to the program director.
+You will need to submit a written request to the Admissions Department.

 Q: Is there an application fee?